Ryback2501/wafam/Readme.md

     The structure of the `config` table of an animation:
     * `properties`: A table with the information of the properties to animate.
 Each slot represents a property to animate and contains a `start` value and an `end` value.
 The property will be animated from the start value to the end value.
 The key must match the property to animate.
     * `interpolation`: The interpolation method that will be applied.
 If this slot isn't set, a linear interpolation method will be used.
     * `onstart`: A function that will be called before the animation starts.
+If this slot isn't set, no method will be called.
     * `onupdate`: A function that will be called on every frame of the animation.
+If this slot isn't set, no method will be called.
     * `onstop`: A function that will be called after the animation ends.
+If this slot isn't set, no method will be called.

     Example:
     ````squirrel